bpatel2001/invoicing-system/README.md

 # Invoicing System

 This is a full-stack web application for creating and managing invoices, built for the individual project section of the MultiVerse bootcamp.
-It provides a user-friendly interface to view, create, edit, and delete invoices.
+It provides a user-friendly interface to view, create, and delete invoices.

 **Live Application:** [https://invoicing-system-1.onrender.com/](https://invoicing-system-1.onrender.com/)